dmccreary/microsims/docs/index.md

 1. Clearly labeled controls with values.
 2. Controls placed at the bottom of the simulation
-3. Controls aligned for visual asthetics
+3. Controls aligned for visual aesthetics

 * [Bouncing Ball](./sims/bouncing-ball/)